nondejus/squid/README.md

 salmon -h
 ```

-if you do not have the salmon binaries you can either download them yourself from [here]((https://github.com/COMBINE-lab/salmon/releases/download/v0.9.1/Salmon-0.9.1_linux_x86_64.tar.gz)
+If you do not have `salmon` already you can download a precompiled binary for linux from [here]((https://github.com/COMBINE-lab/salmon/releases/download/v0.9.1/Salmon-0.9.1_linux_x86_64.tar.gz)
-make sure to add the `bin` folder to your PATH in your bashrc.
+and make sure to add the `bin` folder to your PATH in your bashrc.

 3) move your `fastq.gz` files into the `data/raw_data` directory. `Snakemake` will autodetect these files and process
 them, as long as the filenames end with `.fastq.gz`.
 If you need to remove adapters or perform any trimming, do this
 before moving your fastq files into the `data/raw_data` folder.

 4) Use snakemake to run all of your samples. `Snakemake` will take care of submitting all of your jobs and will track if
-a file had successfully generated.
+a file has been successfully generated.
 First test that snakemake recognizes your files.

 change working directory to the `pipeline` folder
 ```bash
 cd pipeline
 ```

-execute a dry snakemake run to see all of the commands and files that will be processed
+Execute a dry snakemake run to see all of the commands and files that will be processed

 ```bash
 snakemake -npr
 ```

-you should see many lines of output that show all of the commands that snakemake will run
+You should see many lines of output that show all of the commands that snakemake will run

+An example:
 ```bash
 processing the following libraries library test